 Food as poison sounds terribly strong, I know, but really – that’s what sugar and processed grains / empty carbs are.
 Don’t get me wrong – we eat the stuff.
 I just can not allow my child’s diet to be 75% crap.

 I just can’t.
-I’m also a really big believer in food as a cause of children acting out, and sleeping poorly.
+I’m also a really big believer in poor diet being a cause of children acting out, and sleeping poorly.
 Our bodies just weren’t designed to function well on the processed stuff we reach for automatically.
 I know my whole life is better when I eat well, and I want that for my kids too.

-So I’ve found some great methods for sneaking veggies into toddler food and making vegetables and fruit more appealing to him.
+So I’ve found some great methods for getting my toddler to eat vegetables – everything from sneaking veggies into toddler food to making vegetables and fruit more appealing to him.

 How to Get a Toddler to Eat Veggies